 How Can I Prevent Negative Content About My Brand From Appearing on the Internet?

 Smart entrepreneurs will quickly discover that investing in online reputation management is no longer an option.
-To be proactive about your digital presence you have to;
+There are a multitude of reasons why any business owner, lawyer, doctor or an individual may need to delete content–a bad review, unwanted personal information, or a false statement.
+To manage your brand reputation and be proactive about your digital presence you have to;

 Reach out to high domain authority websites and request to collaborate.
 This can either be by publishing on their website or requesting for ‘do-follow’ links that strengthen your network of backlinks.